This post may contains affiliate links, which means I receive a small commission at no cost to you. Please read the full disclosure here.

 - Starting a Business

-Just remember… New tax changes were passed in December 2017 and took effect in January 2018.
-(That means the taxes being filed in 2019 will start to see the new tax changes).
+Just remember… This is the 2nd year of filing taxes with the new tax changes were passed in December 2017 and took effect in January 2018.
 This was the biggest tax code changes in over 30 years.
 Learn more here.
 Most individuals will start seeing a bigger paycheck with less taxes withheld.
 But, that equates to a small than anticipated tax refund.

 So, make sure to use the W-4 Withholding Calculator to see if you need to adjust tax withholdings or not.